Colosu/Bachelor-Thesis/README.md

 - PSqSimul folder: Here is the code for the simulation.
 - PSqExp1 folder: Here is the code for the first experiment.
 - PSqExp2 folder: Here is the code for the second experiment.
-- PSqExp2 folder: Here is the code for the third experiment.
+- PSqExp3 folder: Here is the code for the third experiment.
-- PSqExp2 folder: Here is the code for the fourth and last experiment.
+- PSqExp4 folder: Here is the code for the fourth and last experiment.
+- PSqExpExtra folder: Here is the code for the extra experiment we performed.